Baryonic Imprints on DM Halos: Population Statistics from Dwarf Galaxies to Galaxy Clusters: Discussion

 \subsection{Extension to other simulation suites}

 Finally, we address the fact that our results have focused on a single simulation suite.
 As was shown in Figure~\ref{fig:Feedback_Variation} and discussed in Section \ref{sec:Impact_Feedback}, the locations of the deviations in the FP treatment arise from galaxy formation physics and are sensitive to the specific astrophysical model configurations.
 Thus, an additional verification step is required, where results from \textit{multiple} simulation suites are compared to one another to test the robustness of our predictions.
 For example, the \textsc{Magneticum Pathfinder} suite\footnote{\url{https://www.magneticum.org/}} and the \textsc{Bahamas} suite \citep{McCarthy2017BAHAMAS} contain the requisite realizations --- albeit at a lower resolution than \textsc{IllustrisTNG}, which then limits the mass range that can be probed --- to perform similar analyses.
-In fact, \citet{Henson2017BaryonEffectsBM} have already done comparisons between DMO and FP runs for cluster-scale halos in the largest box of the \textsc{Bahamas} suite.
+In fact, \citet{Henson2017BaryonEffectsBM} have already done comparisons between DMO and FP runs for cluster-scale haloes in the largest box of the \textsc{Bahamas} suite.

 The baryonic processes we discuss in this work --- gas cooling and stellar/SMBH feedback --- are standard components of all galaxy formation models.
 Thus, the features we discuss will generalize to all hydrodynamics simulations, but the precise locations and amplitudes could vary.
-We note that upcoming work (Anbajagane et. al, in prep.) compares the $\sigmaDM - \Mtwohc$ relation across an ensemble of hydrodynamics simulations --- which includes \textsc{IllustrisTNG}, \textsc{Magneticum Pathfinder}, and \textsc{Bahamas} --- and consistently finds that the slope decreases to $\alpha < 1/3$ towards galaxy group-scale halos.
+We note that the study of \citet{Anbajagane2021VelocityBias} compares the $\sigmaDM - \Mtwohc$ relation across an ensemble of hydrodynamics simulations --- which includes \textsc{IllustrisTNG}, \textsc{Magneticum Pathfinder}, and \textsc{Bahamas} --- and consistently finds that the slope decreases to $\alpha < 1/3$ towards galaxy group-scale haloes.
 This is a promising indication that the qualitative (and possibly quantitative) features we detail here are indeed generalizable to other hydrodynamics simulations.
 We hope the methodologies and tools presented in this work enable the community to perform similar analyses on other simulations suites and thus enable convergence tests of these predictions.